octym/interview/question_1.md

 emitterA.run();
 ```

-Will run for about a few thousand iterations, until the call stack is full and then crash with the classical message - `RangeError: Maximum call stack size exceeded`.
+Calling `node script.js` will run the code for a short while and then crash with the following message - `RangeError: Maximum call stack size exceeded`.

 Here's an output sample: